facebookresearch/fairseq/README.md

 --decoder-recurrent-stacking 6
 ```

 - **Adapter Tuning** ([Houlsby _et al_.](http://proceedings.mlr.press/v97/houlsby19a/houlsby19a.pdf), [Bapna & Firat](https://aclanthology.org/D19-1165/)): Small FFN blocks with a bottleneck hidden layer are added in the Transformer layer for additional parameterization.
-Depending on the type of adapter added, i.e. ```Houlsby``` or ```Bapna```, the modules are added  As of now, the adapter hidden layer supports ReLU, GELU and SiLU activations.
-Dropout is optional.
+As of now, the adapter hidden layer supports ReLU, GELU, SiLU and Tanh activations.
 Note that, all other parameters except these adapters will be frozen during training.
-The adapters can be activated using following flags:
+You can also you gating for the skip-connection inside the adapter using the flag ```--encoder-adapter-use-gating``` or ```--decoder-adapter-use-gating```.
+The adapters can be added and trained using following flags:

 ```
 --encoder-add-adapters \
---encoder-adapter-bottleneck-dim 256 \
+--encoder-adapter-reduction-factor 2 \
---encoder-adapter-langs as,bn,gu,hi,kn,ml,mr,or,pa,ta,te \
+--encoder-adapter-ids as,bn,gu,hi,kn,ml,mr,or,pa,ta,te \
---encoder-finetune-adapter hi \
+--encoder-train-adapter hi \
---encoder-adapter-type bapna \
 --decoder-add-adapters \
---decoder-adapter-bottleneck-dim 256 \
+--decoder-adapter-reduction-factor 2 \
---decoder-adapter-langs as,bn,gu,hi,kn,ml,mr,or,pa,ta,te \
+--decoder-adapter-ids as,bn,gu,hi,kn,ml,mr,or,pa,ta,te \
---decoder-finetune-adapter hi \
+--decoder-train-adapter hi \
---decoder-adapter-type bapna \
 --adapter-activation-fn gelu \
---adapter-dropout 0.1 \
 --load-checkpoint-liberally
 ```

 During evaluation, you can add the following flags to ```fairseq-interactive```
 ```
---encoder-adapter hi \
+--activate-encoder-adapter hi \
---decoder-adapter hi
+--activate-decoder-adapter hi
 ```
 to use that specific adapter (```hi``` in this case).